Very Bad Things: Production

+Adam Sandler was originally attached to a role in the ensemble cast, but he dropped out to do The Waterboy instead and was replaced by Jeremy Piven.

 Very Bad Things was noted for having a very similar plot setup to Stag, a film which originally aired on HBO in June 1997.
 Director Peter Berg told The A.V.
 Club in 1998, "See, the first time I'd ever heard about Stag was after I had finished writing the screenplay for Very Bad Things.
 When we were at the point of getting the film financed, we had a lawyer look over the script and the film to make sure there weren't too many similarities.
 I mean, there were things we had to change; for example, one of the characters in the movie was a baker, and there was also a baker in our script, so we had to change some very minor things.
 But as far as I understand it, the two films take very different approaches to the material.
-I will say this: I think it would be interesting to get, like, three different directors—say, Soderbergh, Spielberg, and Coppola—and have them all tell the exact same story in a different way."
+I will say this: I think it would be interesting to get, like, three different directors—say, Soderbergh, Spielberg, and Coppola—and have them all tell the same story in a different way."